- United States: Finance > Municipal bankruptcy

 Within Copyright, tier 5

-Within Trademarks: non-contentious - full coverage, Arent Fox LLP is a third tier firm,
+Within Trademarks: non-contentious (full coverage), Arent Fox LLP is a second tier firm,

 United States: Labor and employment